top of page

 Buyer beware: it’s up to you to do the due diligence!
 A relationship and dating coach, like me, can help you avoid the pitfalls and figure out the best approach according to your situation.
 I’ve previously shared a number of tips regarding the questions you should ask before committing to a potential partner and identifying the red flags to watch out for and would encourage you to read these and my other blogs dedicated to relationship and dating advice.

-This is my top dating tip for any single parent: in this instance, time is your best ally.
+This is one of the 5 top dating tips for single parents: in this instance, time is your best ally.
 Note that early stages of a relationship are characterised by passionate love when we’re largely at the mercy of various hormones.
 These do eventually wear off and we begin to see our partners for who they really are (it could take anywhere between 6 and 18 months or even longer, in some cases).
 Nobody is perfect, and we can live with some of other people’s flaws – this is when you work out whether these are harmless or real dealbreakers.

 Ideally, this selection process would have taken place before you introduce your new partner to your child(ren).
 Don’t let anyone rush you if you're not ready.
 There's no universal advice, as in point 2, you should be guided by your child’s state of mind.
 The more resilient and flexible they are, the easier this introduction is going to be.
 Playing it down worked for me: instead of making a grand announcement, perhaps, introduce them as a “close friend” and be conservative with public displays of affection, present them gradually.